 How to Adjust Penny Rounding Errors on Sales Tax on a deal.

-Every once and while you'll have a penny rounding error between what you're collecting and paying out.
+Every once in awhile you'll have a penny rounding error between what you're collecting and paying out.
 Softwares will round calculations differently so this is a problem that sometimes plagues us on paying out deals.

 Overriding the tax overrides